-“This holiday season will be unlike any other.”
+“This festive season will be unlike any other.”
 You’ve likely heard this common phrase, but what exactly does it mean?
-We’ll look to answer this and more as we analyse upcoming holiday trends, and how you can get the most of your digital marketing campaigns this season.
+We’ll look to answer this and more as we analyse upcoming shopping trends, and how you can get the most of your digital marketing campaigns this season.

-1. The holiday shopping season will start earlier and be heavily focused online.
+1. The season will start earlier and be heavily focused online.

 through the rest of the year.

 2. In the U.S., people are planning to shop more heavily on Cyber Monday over Black Friday this year, however, in the U.K. and AU, Black Friday will still be the main sales event.

 Overall, we can expect 65% of online shoppers to take advantage of a sales event this year, and over half of them are open to purchasing from new brands this season.
 This is good news for newer brands or those trying to capture market share.
 Even still, competition will be high for these major sales days with 40% of U.S. consumers planning to shop on Black Friday and 45% planning to do the same on Cyber Monday.
 In the U.K. and AU, Black Friday will still be the main shopping event, with far fewer people planning to shop on Cyber Monday.

 We can expect most online shoppers to be between ages 26-45, so don’t forget to harness the power of demographic bid modifiers along with other audience targeting

 Unsurprisingly, the primary reason shoppers turn to sales events is because they are looking for the best prices on products for which they are shopping, followed by the second reason of wanting to buy multiple gifts in one place.
 Hint hint, price and convenience are key, so be sure to highlight your sales and purchasing options in your ad copy and ad extensions